 - protein level descriptions

-- the protein reference sequence should represent the primary translation product, not a processed mature protein, and thus include e.g. a signal peptide sequence
+- the protein reference sequence should represent the primary translation product, not a processed mature protein, and thus include the starting Methionine and a signal peptide sequence

 - the recommendation is to use three letter amino acid code (see Protein)